the-code-genin/cradle/README.md

 Cradle is a PHP microframework for architecting small and efficient apps and services, built on top of [the Slim microframework](http://www.slimframework.com/) and open source components.
 It is powerful enough to be used to develop fullstack apps or just serve the backend API of a web or mobile app.

-Cradle features a minimal and well structured directory, it uses Laravel's Eloquent as an ORM, Symfony's twig for view rendering, Phinx for database migration management and composer for dependency management.
-Furthermore, it strongly supports the OOP pattern.

 Cradle requires at least PHP 7.2 to work properly.

 If you appreciate the project, remember to leave a star!
 Thank you.